OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Degredation

 A more aggresive defense against credential stuffing is to implement measures that increase the amount of time the attack takes to complete.
-This may include incrementally increasing the complexity of the Javascript that must be evaluated, introducing long wait periods before responding to requests, returning overly large HTML assets or returning randomized error messages.
+This may include incrementally increasing the complexity of the JavaScript that must be evaluated, introducing long wait periods before responding to requests, returning overly large HTML assets or returning randomized error messages.

 Due to their potential for good user impact, great care must be taken with this type of defense, but may be required to help mitigate more sophisticated credential stuffing attacks.